Live event

 Market corrections often follow changes in expectations for future economic conditions, not headlines alone.
 The key risk today is whether the Iran conflict leads to sustained increases in energy and transportation costs that feed into inflation, interest rates, and stock pricing.
 If higher costs last long enough, investors may reprice growth expectations and demand a larger cushion for risk.

 “Corrections usually occur when risks move from potential to economic reality.
-Markets are watching whether today’s uncertainties begin to affect growth, earnings and financial conditions.”
+Markets are watching whether today’s uncertainties begin to affect growth, earnings and financial conditions, but corporate earnings strength has dominated other factors so far.”

 Bill Merz, head of capital markets research for U.S. Bank Asset Management Group

 “Corrections usually occur when risks move from potential to economic reality,” says Bill Merz, head of capital markets research for U.S. Bank Asset Management Group.
-“Markets are watching whether today’s uncertainties begin to affect growth, earnings and financial conditions.”
+“Markets are watching whether today’s uncertainties begin to affect growth, earnings and financial conditions, but corporate earnings strength has dominated other factors so far.”
 Investors will likely keep focusing on whether higher costs start to show up in demand, profits and access to financing.

 How can investors navigate market uncertainty?